Agnipath Scheme: Protests

 On 14 June 2022, soon after the announcement of the scheme, violent protests erupted in several states in India where the army aspirants angry with the new scheme called for its rollback and damaged public property including buses and trains.
 This scheme evoked mixed reactions from army veterans mostly negative.

 On 15 June 2022, the news of the protest was first reported from the state of Bihar where National highways and railway tracks were blocked by the protesters.

 On 16 June 2022, violence was reported at Chhapra, Jehanabad, Munger and Nawada in Bihar.
 Army aspirants burnt down trains and buses.
 They set fire to train bogies in Kaimur and Chhapra districts, blocking train traffic in Siwan, Ara, Jehanabad, Nawada, Saharsha, Chhapra, and road traffic in some places.
 Later the protests along with violent incidents were reported in Uttar Pradesh, Madhya Pradesh, Haryana and other states.
 More than 200 trains were affected by the protests, 35 trains have been cancelled and 13 trains were terminated short of their destination.

 On 17 June, protesters attacked the house of the Deputy Chief Minister of Bihar, Renu Devi.
 The mobs of young protesters went on a rampage and set fire to trains and other property after which Bihar government ordered internet shutdowns in 18 districts.
 More than 325 people were arrested in Bihar and 250 in Uttar Pradesh.
 12 trains were set on fire, and the movement of 300 trains were affected.
 214 trains were cancelled, 11 trains were diverted and 90 were terminated short of their destination.
 At least 1 person was killed in the protests.

-A 19 year old protestor was shot dead in Telangana.
+A 19 year old protester was shot dead in Telangana.
 Internet was shut down in 12 districts of Bihar.
 In the BJP-ruled Haryana massive protest occurred in which the angry protesters threw stones at vehicles in Ballabhgarh, squatted on railway tracks to stop train movement in Jind and burnt tyres in Rohtak.
-In Uttar Pradesh hundreds of angry young protestors carried bamboo sticks and stones and stormed railway premises in several cities, blocked highways and targeted private vehicles.
+In Uttar Pradesh hundreds of angry young protesters carried bamboo sticks and stones and stormed railway premises in several cities, blocked highways and targeted private vehicles.